jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 86 11/10/2013

+- Fixed rendering bug.
+Ants and leaves were not being rendered at the center of their location.
+  No wonder it's been so hard to figure out why an ant gets stuck running in a circle...
+- Fixed ant running around in a circle.
+The problem is the ant comes in on a certain angle and then didn't slow down enough to touch the leaf.
+I added an additional condition for slowing down: if (distance_to_destination < 30 and self.current_heading != self.desired_heading):
+  So, if we're close and still turning, then keep slowing down.
+If we're not turning, then OK to accelerate.

 Version 84 11/8/2013

 - Started a testing folder for simple python tests (runnable via nosetests)